 The Board of the Company has considered the principles and recommendations of the AIC Code by reference to the AIC Guide.
 The AIC Code, as explained by the AIC Guide, addresses all the principles set out in the UK Corporate Governance Code, as well as setting out additional principles and recommendations on issues that are of specific relevance to the Company as an investment company.
-A copy of the AIC Code can be viewed on the AIC's website www.theaic.co.uk/aic-codeof- corporate-governance-0.
+A copy of the AIC Code can be viewed on the AIC's website www.theaic.co.uk.